Kardinia-Church/ATEMMidiSwitcher/README.md

 A nodejs project to use a Behringer xTouch Mini as a switcher for a BlackMagic Switcher

 # Features
-* Switching prog/prev of a ME (Coming)
+* Switching prog/prev of a ME
-* Using the fader to fade between preview and program (Coming)
+* Using the fader to fade between preview and program
+* Auto button
+* Cut button
+* Iris control using the knobs of cameras (coming soon)
+* Fade time adjustments using the last knob (coming soon)

 # Installation
 * Install [nodejs](https://nodejs.org/en/)